-If the deceased has a partner, the inheritance shall be divided equally between the partner and the deceased's descendents.
+If the deceased has a partner, the inheritance shall be divided equally between the partner and the deceased’s descendants.

 Second branch: the deceased’s parents

-If the deceased has a partner, then in case the deceased's parents are alive – the partner is entitled to half the inheritance, and the deceased's parents to the other half.
-In case the deceased's parents are no longer alive – the partner is entitled two thirds of the inheritance, and the parents' descendents are entitled to the remaining third, in equal parts among them.
+If the deceased has a partner, then in case the deceased’s parents are alive – the partner is entitled to half the inheritance, and the deceased’s parents to the other half.
+In case the deceased’s parents are no longer alive – the partner has entitled to two-thirds of the inheritance, and the parents’ descendants are entitled to the remaining third, in equal parts among them.

-If the deceased has a partner, the partner is entitled to two thirds of the inheritance, and the parents of the deceased's parents or their descendents are entitled to the remaining third, in equal parts among them.
+If the deceased has a partner, the partner is entitled to two-thirds of the inheritance, and the parents of the deceased’s parents or their descendants are entitled to the remaining third, in equal parts among them.

 In addition, the partner is entitled to the chattel and car of the household he or she shared with the deceased.
 In addition, in case the deceased has no surviving inheritor besides the partner, the partner shall inherit the entire apartment that he lived in with the deceased in the last three years before his death.

-Distribution of an inheritance in accordance with a last will
+Distribution of inheritance in accordance with a last will.

-Pursuant to the Inheritance Law, it is possible to prepare four types of last wills, as detailed below:
+Pursuant to the Inheritance Law in Israel, it is possible to prepare four types of last wills, as detailed below:

 a.
 Last will in handwriting – this is a last will written entirely in the testator’s handwriting, from beginning to end, which also bears a date written in his handwriting and his signature.
 In order to prepare such a will, there is no need for witnesses, and the testator may deposit it with the Inheritance Registrar.